everycure-org/matrix/docs/src/onboarding/walkthrough_data_catalog.md

-# Data Catalog
+# Walkthrough: Data Catalog

 This is an in-depth exploration of the Data Catalog, explaining its structure and how it works.

-It is not meant as an exhaustive explanation of every file, but it is a companion to the [use case](use_case.md) that explains how the data catalog is used in the code.
+It is not meant as an exhaustive explanation of every file, but it is a companion to the [Walkthrough: Data Scientist Daniel](walkthrough.md) that explains how the data catalog is used in the code.

 ## Anchor usage